Estimating the potential for shared autonomous scooters: Methods

 \subsection{Shared bike usage data}

 As the main data source for the current work, we use trips made by customers of a dockless bike-share operator over the one week period between 2017.09.11 and 2017.09.17.~\cite{Shen2018}, available as Ref.~\cite{bikedata}.
-Data collection and preprocessing procedures were presented in more detail in Refs.~\cite{Shen2018,Xu2019}.
-Notably, after identifying trips, we filter out excessively short and long trips; the former might be the result of inaccurate GPS measurements, while the latter can correspond to the operator removing the bike for maintenance.
-This way, we have a total of 284,100 trips over the course of the week.
-We show basic statistics of trips and bike usage in our dataset in Fig.~\ref{trip_times} in the Supplementary Material.
+Data collection and preprocessing procedures were presented in more detail in Refs.~\cite{Shen2018,Xu2019} and in the Supplementary Material.
+We have a total of 278,826 trips left made by 32,782 unique bikes (identified by the 9 digit unique ID for each bike reported in the dataset).
 We note that overall, $35.9\%$ of trips either start or end within a $200\,\mathrm{m}$ distance of a rapid transit (MRT or LRT) station exit, indicating that a significant share of trips are first- and last-mile transportation.
 This observation is consistent with previous work investigating shared bike usage in Singapore~\cite{Shen2018,Xu2019}.
-We display a more detailed analysis of the pattern of trips starting or ending close to rapid transit stations in Fig.~\ref{train_dist} in the Supplementary Material.

-As the location of the bikes during the trips are not reported, we first need to assign probable routes; we achieve this by obtaining a representation of possible paths from OpenStreetMap~\cite{haklay2008openstreetmap}, finding the shortest path for each trip and assuming it is the route taken.
-Currently, the use of PMDs in Singapore on sidewalks and roads is forbidden; they are only allowed to be used on cycle paths, while previously, their use on sidewalks was allowed.
-Worldwide, with the increasing popularity of electric scooters and PMDs, cities are adopting different regulations, with use on sidewalks and cycling routes being prominent~\cite{Herrman2019,Anderson-Hall2019}.
-It is uncertain what regulations will apply to SRSPMDs; in the current work, we use the assumption that they can use both sidewalks and cycling paths.

-After assigning shortest paths to each trip, we calculate average travel speeds and filter out trips that have an average speed above $30 \mathrm{km}/\mathrm{h}$.
-One probable explanation for having such trips is that the path network obtained from OpenStreetMap is incomplete, thus for some trips, our estimated ``shortest'' path is still longer than the real route taken by the user.
-After these processing and filtering steps, we have a total of 278,826 trips left made by 32,782 unique bikes (identified by the 9 digit unique ID for each bike reported in the dataset).